m-nurbek/HospitalManagementSystem/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Hospital Management System is an application for managing data about processes in medical organization.
+Hospital Management System is an application for managing data about processes in a medical organization.
 It manages data about Doctors and Patiens and their interaction.
 It currently has 3 classes of users, which are admins, doctors and patients.

 > __Admins__ 💻 - have absolute access to all functions and data.
 > __Doctors__ 👨‍⚕️- can manage data about patients.